How To Digitalize Your Factory in 8 Simple steps

 6. Implement Digital Solutions

 After developing an implementation plan and engaging your employees, it’s time to implement the digital solutions.
 The implementation process should be done in phases to minimize disruption to production.
-It’s also essential to test the solutions before deploying them to ensure they are working correctly and achieving the desired outcomes.
+It’s also essential to test the solutions before deploying them to ensure they work correctly and achieve the desired outcomes.

 7. Monitor and Measure Success